picostar/notes/notes.md

 **Notes**

-The mictrack config cable is a prolific usb to serial chip, it should be supported by linux
+The mictrack config cable is a prolific usb to serial chip, it is supported by linux

 [prolific linux driver discovery](http://programmingknowledgeblog.blogspot.com/2013/12/prolific-usb-to-serial-comm-port-linux.html) copied below